 Conversations began with Heber City in March 2019 about stormwater outfalls and possible E. coli contributions.
-Several informal conservations and collaborations among PRWC, Heber City, Wasatch County Health Department, and WCD occurred in 2019 to further understand possible sources.
-In the fall of 2019, WCD began drafting a scope of work for the Heber Valley watershed plan that will serve as the implementation strategy for this TMDL.
+Several informal conservations and collaborations among Provo River Watershed Council (PRWC), Heber City, Wasatch County Health Department, and Wasatch Conservation District (WCD) occurred in 2019 to further understand possible sources.
+In the fall of 2019, the WCD began drafting a scope of work for the Heber Valley Nine Element Watershed Plan that will serve as the implementation strategy for this TMDL.